CSA-RH/rosa-hcp-fast-deploy/README.md

 Default output format [json]:
 ```
 > [!NOTE]
+> When creating the cluster, the "**aws configure**" command is called first:
+> - make sure you have both the "AWS Access Key" and the "AWS Secret Access Key" at hand to be able to start the process
+> - the Region you specify here will be used as a target for the installation
-> When creating the cluster, the "**aws configure**" command is called first, so make sure you have both the "AWS Access Key" and the "AWS Secret Access Key" at hand to be able to start the process.
-Since the AWS CLI will now remember your credentials, no further input or action is required until the ROSA **HPC** cluster installation is complete.
+> Since the AWS CLI will now remember your inputs, no further input or action is required until the ROSA **HPC** cluster installation is complete.

 #### Installation Log File
 During the **HCP** cluster implementation phase a LOG file is created in the same folder as the shell script so you can follow all the intermediate steps.